mouseless/learn-nuxt/spa.md

 position: 7
 ---

-# Single-Page Application (SPA)
+# SPA

-Running nuxt as SPA is pretty straight-forward, but there are a couple of challenges.
+Running nuxt as a single-page application (SPA) is pretty straight-forward, but there are a couple of challenges.

 ## Configuration